sammyred22/phpflickr/phpFlickr/README.txt

         is_public: Set to 0 for no, 1 for yes.
         is_friend: Set to 0 for no, 1 for yes.
         is_family: Set to 0 for no, 1 for yes.

+Replacing Photos
+    Flickr has released API support for uploading a replacement photo.
+To use this new method, just use the "replace" function in phpFlickr.
+You'll be required to pass the file name and Flickr's photo ID.
+You need to authenticate your script with "write" permissions before you can replace a photo.
+The arguments are:
+        Photo: The path of the file to upload.
+        Photo ID: The numeric Flickr ID of the photo you want to replace.
+        Async (optional): Set to 0 for a synchronous call, 1 for asynchronous.

 Other Notes:
     1. Many of the methods have optional arguments.
 For these, I have implemented